 What gives?
 Back in October, too, you may recall, the Journal named AFSCME election 2010’s biggest outside spender on the same day the New York Times handed that distinction to the U.S. Chamber of Commerce.
 (The Times explained the difference days later in a blog post.
 Here’s an explanation from the Sunlight Foundation, which funds some of CJR’s reporting on transparency).
 In a nutshell, the Journal got its numbers (in October and again this week) from the organization itself, and so the “more than $90 million” is what AFSCME said it spent, in total, on the 2010 election (local, state and federal races, advertising, phone banking, etc.).
 The Post’s numbers are, as indicated in the piece, what AFSCME reported spending to the Federal Election Commission (which is a tally of specific types, but not all types, of spending).
 Both papers owed readers a fuller explanation of what the numbers they cite are actually counting, over what time period, and who’s done the counting.

 Given the uncertainty around identifying which outside group has spent how much (let alone, from where the money came), what does any such group have to lose by issuing a press release declaring, We’re going to spend X amount this election!
 It’ll generate some headlines, maybe inspire a new donor or two.
-And it’s not like anyone can hold them to it, really.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And it’s not like anyone can hold them to it, really.Liz Cox Barrett is a writer at CJR.
 Tags: American Crossroads, Campaign Desk, Karl Rove, Koch Industries, Liz Cox Barrett, Wall Street Journal